DockYard/styleguides/ux-dev/html.md

 ...leaves spaces before and after the list, but removes between items.

 ## Comments
-The most common HTML comment at DockYard is a TODO.
-TODOs are used to track items that need to be completed at a later date (such as incomplete placeholder links, images, and copy) or when engineering is needed to complete the work.
+The most common HTML comment at DockYard is a `TODO`. `TODO`s are used to track items that need to be completed at a later date (such as incomplete placeholder links, images, and copy) or when engineering is needed to complete the work.

-When writing a TODO, specify if it is for UXD or engineering.
-If it’s for engineering, make sure to communicate that TODO with an engineer via a tag in the PR, a ping in the project Slack, or both.
+When writing a `TODO`, specify if it is for UXD or engineering.
+If it’s for engineering, make sure to communicate that `TODO` with an engineer via a tag in the PR, a ping in the project Slack, or both.

-When you finish a TODO, delete the comment.
+When you finish a `TODO`, delete the comment.

 Example:
 ```html